**For 2025, tour dates are scheduled for December 13-14, 15–16 and 20–21.

 Description

-The tour begins at Hiraoka Station, where your guide will greet you, have you board the tour vehicle and on your way along the Toyama River.
-Ascending from the high mountains above, Toyama River feeds into the larger Tenryu River and is the source of life and identity in this hidden pocket of Central Japan – a place where locals are proud of their traditional food culture and honour the spirits that are said to inhabit its forested mountains and meandering waterways.
+The tour begins at Nagoya Station (with pickup option available from Nakatsugawa Station), where your guide will greet you, have you board the tour vehicle and on your way along the Toyama River.
+Ascending from the high mountains above, Toyama River feeds into the larger Tenryu River and is the source of life and identity in this hidden pocket of Central Japan - a place where locals are proud of their traditional food culture and honour the spirits that are said to inhabit its forested mountains and meandering waterways.

-From there you make the short journey to the festival grounds, where you will meet the local community and enjoy the early proceedings.
-‘Shimotsuki Matsuri’ celebrates the long-held belief that the region is inhabited by a large number of spirits – a belief you will see manifest that night as residents commune with those spirits including their ancestors through dance and raucous celebration.
-You guide will explain the meaning underpinning the festival and what you will witness later in the evening before you head onto your accommodation – Shimabata – for an early check-in and to relax and unwind before dinner.
+Upon arriving in the Toyamago area, you will visit the festival grounds, where you can meet members of the local community and enjoy the opening events.
+'Shimotsuki Matsuri' celebrates the long-held belief that the region is inhabited by a large number of spirits – a belief you will see manifest that night as residents commune with those spirits including their ancestors through dance and raucous celebration.
+You guide will explain the meaning underpinning the festival and what you will witness later in the evening before you head onto your accommodation - Shimabata - for an early check-in and to relax and unwind before dinner.

 Shimabata is a homely local guesthouse known best for its unique menu of ‘gibier’ (wild meat) and traditional side dishes including ‘hachi’ (wasps) and ‘bata’ (crickets).
 For guests with a sense of food adventure, this meal promises to be a highlight of their time in Japan as the owner serves an ever-changing menu of wild meat including ‘inoshishi’ (wild boar), ‘shika’ (deer), ‘ayu’ (river fish) with the promise of the best wild meats in season - for more information, see 'About Your Accommodation' below - and noting the vegetarian meals can also be served.